How to Manage Conflict in the Workplace

 Conflict at work is inevitable.
 With the heady blend of personalities, goals and stresses that come with the modern workplace, frustrations are bound to mount from time to time.
-So, you may not be able to avoid conflict, but when it does flare up what is the best way to manage it?
+It’s essential for every manager to understand how to manage conflict and how to have difficult conversations at work.

 Stanford academic Jeffrey Pfeffer has some fantastic tips on this topic.
 You can read his article in HBR or read my summary of his top five tips below: